Multi-spectral camouflage: Camouflage

 Saab AB began offering a multi-spectral personal camouflage system known as the Special Operations Tactical Suit (SOTACS) as early as 2005.
 And as of 2018, multiple countries are phasing out legacy camouflage systems with multi-spectral systems.

 In 2024, IIT Kanpur introduced Anālakṣhya, a Meta-material Surface Cloaking System (MSCS).
 The Meta-material Microwave Absorber improves stealth capabilities against Synthetic Aperture Radar (SAR) imaging by wave absorption across a wide spectrum.

-In the last decade other companies developed their own individual multispectral camouflage, such as the Israeli "Polaris Solutions", the American "Relv Camo", and the Italian "ProApto".
-The latter specifically focuses on 3D individual camouflage, proposing multispectral Ghillie Suits designed also for amphibious operations and both tropical and arctic environments.
+In the last decade other companies developed their own individual multispectral camouflage, such as the Israeli SpectralX (former Polaris Solutions), the German Phantom Leaf, the American Relv Camo, and the Italian ProApto.
+The latter developed the first Italian patent in matter of multispectral camouflage and specifically focuses on 3D individual camouflage, producing multispectral Ghillie Suits designed also for amphibious operations and both tropical and arctic environments.